matthew-andrews/isomorphic-fetch/README.md

 ## Warnings

 - This adds `fetch` as a global so that its API is consistent between client and server.
-- You must bring your own Promise polyfill, I suggest es6-promise.
+- You must bring your own ES6 Promise compatible polyfill, I suggest es6-promise.

 ## Installation